sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 15. Tick checkbox under `license`
 16. Expand the `All Parameters` twisty
 17. Find the `Image Pull Secret` line.
 Set that to `acekey` (This is pre-defined for you, normally, you would need to create this).
 18. For the `Hostname of the ingress proxy to be configured` section.
-Change the default value provided to `mycluster.icp`.
+Change the default value provided to `ace.10.0.0.5.nip.io`.
 18. **IMPORTANT** - Find the `Enable Persistant Storage` Section.
 This box must be unticked (disabled).
 In order to support persistant storage, Gluster storage must be used (Ceph is not supported with ACE).
 Implementing/Using Gluster Storage with CIP beyond the scope of this lab.
 19. Leave the other default values in the chart.
 Scroll down and Click `Install` button on lower right portion of the screen.
 20. Once you see the `Installation Started` pop up.
 You can validate the progress via the `Helm Releases` in the ICP Portal or via the command line.